-Many contacts and agreements will have Force Majeure clauses in the contracts.
+Many contracts and agreements will have Force Majeure clauses in the contracts.
 These may allow parties to avoid their contractual performance obligations.

 Whilst at this time it is highly unlikely that COVID19 would be included in any contract, the courts will apply the presumption that a force majeure event is restricted to an event that arises without the fault of either party.

 A party seeking to invoke a force majeure clause in a contract or agreement is required to demonstrate that there are no alternative means for performing their obligations.
 Or that they have taken reasonable steps to avoid the operation of the clause.

 Force Majeure is a potential avenue of relief from contracts.

 Some of the ways this may benefit a party is by enabling a party to do the following:-